algogz/questions/q/dop/aws-devop-pro-part3.md

 </p></details><hr>

 ### QUESTION 244
-To monitor API calls against our AWS account by different users and entities, we can use to create a history of calls in bulk for later review, and use   for reacting to AWS API calls in real-time.
+To monitor API calls against our AWS account by different users and entities, we can use______ to create a history of calls in bulk for later review, and use______for reacting to AWS API calls in real-time.

-- A. AWSCloudTrail;CloudWatchEvents
+- A. AWS CloudTrail;CloudWatch Events
-- B. AWSConfig;AWSInspector
+- B. AWS Config;AWS Inspector
-- C. AWSConfig;AWSLambda
+- C. AWS Config;AWS Lambda
-- D. AWSCloudTrail;AWSConfig
+- D. AWS CloudTrail;AWS Config

 <details><summary>Answer:</summary><p> A